beyond-the-cloud-dev/soql-lib/README.md

 }
 ```

-2. Developer should be able to modify SOQL as needed, with fields, conditions, etc as needed.
+2. Developer should be able to modify SOQL with fields, conditions and other clauses as needed.
-3. Developer should not spend to much time of methods naming. e.g. How to name method with 3 conditions? selectBySomethingAAndSomethingBAndSomehtingC?
+3. Developer should not spend to much time on methods naming convention.
+- How to name method with 3 conditions? selectBySomethingAAndSomethingBAndSomehtingC?
+- What if order should be passed as argument?

 ```java
 public with sharing AccountSelector extends fflib_SObjectSelector {